This article has been updated for 2019 Tax Year

 Who Can Open One?

 Health savings accounts are not available for everyone.
 These accounts are only for individuals or families that have high-deductible insurance plans.
-A high-deductible plan is one that has an annual deductible of at least $1,300 for an individual and $2,600 for a family.
+A high-deductible plan is one that has an annual deductible of at least $1,350 for an individual and $2,700 for a family.
+In addition, your plan must have annual out-of pocket costs that do not exceed $6750 for individuals and $13,500 for families.
 If you meet these guidelines then you can set one up.
 You can open your own HSA or you can go through an employer.

 Many employers offer an HSA, but they control where the money can be invested.
 They would handle this much like a 401(k).
 Make sure you don’t confuse a health savings account with a health “spending” account.
 These are two different accounts that don’t offer the same benefits.